Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 If public transport is your only option for travelling to Albarracin, you’ll want to take the train to the nearby city of Teruel then jump in a taxi.
 A taxi between Teruel and Albarracin will cost around €40-50 each way.

-You can also visit Albarracin on some organised day tours, such as:
+You can also visit Albarracin on an organised day trip from Valencia, such as:

 Where to Stay in Albarracin

 Hotel Doña Blanca – An affordable, rustic 3* hotel sitting in between the old and new areas of town.
 Each room comes with a balcony with stunning views over Albarracin that you won’t get staying within the historic centre itself.
 The Dońa Blanca is also one of the only hotels in town with free on-site parking.

 Hotel 1877 Sensaciones & Spa – A modern and stylish adults-only spa hotel in the town centre with jacuzzis, sauna and communal sun deck.